 Hence, you have to maintain uniformity and consistency throughout your designs.
 You can create standardized powerpoint slides templates with a set color scheme and company logo to ensure design unity.

 Let’s be honest, those who have to attend slideshows and presentations may not even be interested in some cases.
 And if you bombard them with walls of text all over your slideshow, you will lose them further!

 It is always a good practice to keep your slideshow neat and tidy, with a minimum of words that deliver maximum impact.
 Make generous use of bullets and highlight the keywords to get your message across clearly.

 5. Use Illustrations

 As stated previously, slideshows allow you to present your information in a visual format.
-Hence, you can make use of illustrations to break down and present even complex data such as company finances or production capacity!
+Hence, you can make use of illustrations to break down and present even complex data, such as company finances or production capacity!

 The point of these graphics is to accentuate your message and convey it in an attractive form.
-Hence, avoid overdoing it, or else it will have an opposite effect.
+Hence, avoid overdoing it, or else it will have the opposite effect.
 Choose an appealing color palette to suit these visual elements and stick to at most 2 to 4 shades per slideshow.